Tinsley Mortimer: Personal life

 Mortimer met Robert Livingston "Topper" Mortimer (son of John Jay Mortimer) at Lawrenceville School and eloped when they were both 18.
 However, their parents forced them to annul the marriage.
 On May 4, 2002, they remarried in Richmond, Virginia.
-The Mortimers got divorced in 2010.
+The Mortimers divorced in 2010.
 Her ex-husband married British fashion designer Tabitha Simmons in 2018.

 On July 23, 2010, Mortimer was featured with her mother Dale on the Dr. Phil show discussing her divorce and her differences with her mother.

-Her father died on March 26, 2015 in Providence, Rhode Island.
+Her father died on March 26, 2015, in Providence, Rhode Island.

 On February 11, 2017, Mortimer was introduced to Chicago-based Coupon Cabin CEO Scott Kluth by her Real Housewives of New York City castmate Carole Radziwill.
-The pair then entered an on-and-off long distance relationship between New York and Chicago, and as of October 2018, the couple had separated.
+The pair then entered an on again-off again long distance relationship between New York and Chicago, and as of October 2018, the couple had separated.
 Mortimer and Kluth were engaged in November 2019 and ended their engagement in March 2021.

+In November 2023, Mortimer married businessman Robert Bovard.

 Legal issues

-In April 2016, Mortimer was arrested for trespassing on her former boyfriend Alexander "Nico" Fanjul’s property in Palm Beach, Florida.
+In April 2016, Mortimer was arrested for trespassing on her former boyfriend Alexander "Nico" Fanjul's property in Palm Beach, Florida.
 The charges were later dismissed.